SlimmithJimmith/tidal-defense/game/README.md

 ## Platforms

-- `core`: Main module with the application logic shared by all platforms.
+- `tidalDefenseGame`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.

 ## Gradle